Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 To STOP cat spraying urine, 1) get your cat neutered or spayed, and 2) reduce kitty stress as much as possible.
 Neutering and spaying kittens early–before sexual maturity–greatly reduces spraying behavior.
 Read more here.

-This Ask Amy offers a few tips and advice for a spraying feline, but more details are available in the latest books ComPETability: Solving Behavior Problems in Your multijet Household.
+This Ask Amy offers a few tips and advice for a spraying feline, but more details are available in the book ComPETability: Solving Behavior Problems in Your multijet Household.

 I know a lot of cat-savvy folks read this blog.
 What are some other reasons cats get creative outside of the box?
 Please share!
 (It may turn into another Ask Amy…)